 Begin riding straight across the parking lot, increasing speed to approximately 10 mph.
 Just before reaching the "Begin Turning" markers, slow down and use both brakes to adjust your speed.
-Then release the brakes, turn the handlebars, lean the motorcycle slightly in the direction of the turn and turn your head, looking through the intended path of travel.
-Use controlled clutch release and throttle as you make the sharp turn.
+Then release the brakes, turn the handlebars, turn your head and look through the intended path of travel.
+Use controlled clutch lever release and a steady throttle as you make the sharp turn.
 Practice finishing your turn inside line "A," without touching it.

-- ★ Use both brakes to reduce speed before the turn. - Keep head and eyes up; look through the turn to achieve a good visual picture of what lies ahead. - Turn the handlebars and lean the motorcycle in the direction of the turn. - Use smooth clutch release and throttle as you exit.
+- Use both brakes to reduce speed before the turn. - Keep head and eyes up; look through the turn. - Turn the handlebars in the direction of the turn. - Use smooth clutch release and throttle as you exit.

 - 1. Turning too short or too long.

-- 2. Motorcycle stalls.
+- 2. 3WMC stalls.

-- 3. Motorcycle begins to fall into the turn.

-- 4. Traveling too fast to make turn.
+- 3. Traveling too fast to make turn.

 - 1. Keep head and eyes up and look through the turn. - 2.
-Use clutch and throttle smoothly to maintain necessary power to rear wheel. - Keep head and eyes up and look through the turn, keep just enough momentum after braking to carry you through the turn. - 4.
+Use clutch lever and throttle smoothly to maintain necessary power to rear wheel. - 3.
 Slow adequately with both brakes before turning.